On the hierarchy of natural theories: Ordinal Analysis

 As we will see, this is one version of a pervasive problem known as the \emph{canonicity problem}.
 The ordinal notations that are devised to prove Theorem \ref{scope of ordinal analysis} are not \emph{natural} notations.
 They form a notation system that one would introduce only in an ad-hoc manner to solve a problem in proof theory.
 Does the distinction between the pathological notation systems and the natural notation systems reflect some intrinsic mathematical properties of the notation systems?
 If one had a convincing definition of ``natural,'' one might conjecture that, for any reasonable theory $T$, there is a \emph{natural} presentation $\prec$ of a recursive ordinal such that $\mathsf{PA}+\mathsf{TI}^\prec_{\Pi_1}\vdash \mathsf{Con}(T)$.
 However, at present there is no convincing evidence that it is possible to precisely define the ``natural'' notation systems.

 The canonicity problem also makes it difficult to define ``proof-theoretic ordinal,'' as suggested earlier.
 One might try to define the proof-theoretic ordinal of $T$ as the least ordinal $\alpha$ such that induction along $\alpha$ (along with finitary methods) suffices to prove the consistency of $T$.
-The problem with this definition is that, in formalized theories, transfinite induction principles are stated in terms of \emph{presentations} of ordinals, not the ordinals themselves.
-Kreisel has shown that it is always possible to prove the consistency of a reasonable theory by induction along a sufficiently pathological presentation of $\omega$.
-Conversely, Beklemishev has shown that, for any reasonable theory $T$ and recursive ordinal $\alpha$, there is a sufficiently pathological presentation of $\alpha$ such that transfinite induction along that presentation (along with finitary methods) will not suffice to prove the consistency of $T$.
-When one restricts one's attention to ``natural'' presentations of ordinals, the definition seems to work, but the current state of affairs is vexing and unsatisfactory.
+The problem with this definition is that, in formalized theories, transfinite induction principles are stated in terms of \emph{presentations} of ordinals, not the ordinals themselves. \cite{kreisel1976beweistheorie} shows that it is always possible to prove the consistency of a reasonable theory by induction along a sufficiently pathological presentation of $\omega$.
+Conversely, \cite{beklemishev2001another} shows that, for any reasonable theory $T$ and recursive ordinal $\alpha$, there is a sufficiently pathological presentation of $\alpha$ such that transfinite induction along that presentation (along with finitary methods) does not prove the consistency of $T$.
+When one restricts one's attention to ``natural'' presentations of ordinals, the na\"ive definition seems to work, but the current state of affairs is vexing and unsatisfactory.

 At present, many conflicting definitions of the ``proof-theoretic ordinal'' of a theory have been proposed; these definitions often coincide in crucial cases.
 Perhaps the most common definition is this: The proof-theoretic ordinal of a theory $T$ is the supremum of the order-types of the primitive recursive well-orderings whose well-foundedness is provable in $T$.
 This is sometimes called the $\Pi^1_1$ ordinal of a theory.
-Of course, this notion is only useful for measuring the proof-theoretic strength of theories in which well-foundedness is expressible, so it does not apply, e.g., to fragments of first-order arithmetic.
+Of course, this notion is useful only for measuring the proof-theoretic strength of theories in which well-foundedness is expressible, so it does not apply, e.g., to fragments of first-order arithmetic.
 Moreover, it is a somewhat coarse notion of strength, since $\Pi^1_1$ ordinals are invariant under the addition of true $\Sigma^1_1$ sentences to the object theory.
 Nevertheless, the $\Pi^1_1$ ordinal of a theory is an \emph{ordinal}, not a presentation of an ordinal, so this is a somewhat robust notion.